Back to home

 What is the 20-hour weekly threshold for PHP?

 Under most commercial payers' PHP definitions (and Medicare's PHP rules), a patient must receive at least 20 hours per week of therapeutic services to qualify for PHP-level billing.
 Miss that threshold — through absences, holidays, discharges, or programming gaps — and the payer may deny the entire week of PHP claims, not just the missed day.
 Programs with loose attendance tracking routinely bleed revenue here without knowing.
-Lucida tracks weekly therapeutic hours per patient and alerts the moment a patient trends below threshold, while there's still time to close the gap.

 What counts as a “templated” note in payer audits?

 Payer utilization reviewers and RAC auditors flag a note as “templated” when its language matches prior notes too closely — the same phrases, the same observations, the same clinical impressions with only the date changed.
 Templated language is one of the single fastest signals auditors use to designate claims for clawback, because it implies the clinician didn't individually assess the patient that day.
 It doesn't matter if the care was actually delivered; if the note doesn't read as individualized, the claim is at risk.
-Lucida flags templated patterns across your chart in real time.

 Three changes consistently move the needle.
 (1) Every daily note cites an objective measure — PHQ-9, GAD-7, ASAM dimension scores, or equivalent — so intensity is quantified, not asserted.
 (2) Every note includes an explicit step-down rationale: one sentence that answers “why can this patient not safely step down today?”
 (3) Every note reflects individualized clinical status — specific behavioral observations, specific clinical reasoning — not templated language.
 Programs that implement all three see concurrent-review pass rates move from coin-flip to near-ceiling.